theREALdebater/eclat/doc/security/guardians.md

 end Prunae_Guardian;
 ```

-Normally, packages of this kind would be put into a
+Normally, packages of this kind would be put into a [stub
-[stub library](../eclat/building.md#stublibs).
-Libraries using it would be configured to depend
+library](../eclat/building.md#stublibs).
+Libraries using it would be configured to include it.
-on it.

 The implementations of the procedure `Prunae_Endorsement_Context'Endorse` will be imported from
 the generated guardian module.